The Bay of Islands is a must visit when backpacking New Zealand - and is one of the most popular locations to swim with dolphins in New Zealand!

 Bay of Islands

 The Bay of Islands is made up of 144 islands and is located in the Northland region of New Zealand (north of Auckland).
-Paihia is the most popular destination for Backpackers to base themselves in the Bay of Islands and Base Backpackers offer relaxed accommodation just 50 metres from the beach.
-The hostel offers cheap deals that include your accommodation and a half day Dolphin Eco Experience with Fullers Great Sights.
+Paihia is the most popular destination for Backpackers to base themselves in the Bay of Islands.
+Speak to your Auckland accommodation about places to stay and deals for Dolphin watching boats.